GicheruBenjamin/PyWork/Readme.md

 list.sort(function) returns sorted list.
 Both .sorted(list) and list.sort(function) are equivalent, return sorted lists and built-in functions

 ## Stacks and queues Simplified(deque.py)
+From the collections module u get a deque class in which u can create a stack and a queue from it.
+It supports ops for it to operate that way. $$FIFO & $$LIFO